nickylee83/Java-Mini-Coding-Challenge/README.md

 13. PasswordValidation.java
 Password length between 6 and 24 characters, at least - one uppercase letter(A-Z), one lowercase letter(a-z), one digit(0-9), and one supported special characters:
  ! @ # $ % ^ & * ( ) + = _ { } : ; " ' ? < > , .

+14. PrintBinaryRecursive.java
+To print the binary format of the given decimal number recursively.

+15.RecSumArray.java
+To print out the sum of the given integer array recursively.

+16. RecursiveSum.java
+To add the sum of the given number of integer recursively.

+17. RomanToInteger.java
+Convert a Roman numeral string to an integer.
+Assume only positive Roman numerals (1 to 3,999) should be entered.

+18.SumOfIntString.java
+To find the sum of integer values in a mixed type array of String and Integer.
+(Both regular and recursive versions)